PRECIOUS-Mideast risks cushion safe-haven gold despite strong US data

 By Ashitha Shivaprasad

-Oct 26 (Reuters) - Gold ticked higher on Thursday as steady safe-haven demand fuelled by the Middle East conflict helped bullion weather pressure from strong U.S. data that quelled recession fears.
+Oct 26 (Reuters) - Gold was little changed on Thursday as steady safe-haven demand fuelled by the Middle East conflict helped bullion weather pressure from strong U.S. data that quelled recession fears.

-The U.S. economy grew at its fastest pace in nearly two years in the third quarter, again defying dire warnings of a recession issued since 2022.

-The number of people filing new claims for state unemployment benefits rose to a seasonally adjusted 210,000 during the week ending Oct.
-21 from 200,000 in the prior week, the Labor Department reported.
-Claims are at the very low end of their range of 194,000 to 265,000 for this year.
+The U.S. economy grew at its fastest pace in nearly two years in the third quarter, again defying dire warnings of a recession that lingered since 2022.
+A separate report from the Labor Department highlighted labor market resilience after data showed the number of people filing new claims for state unemployment benefits rose to a seasonally adjusted 210,000 during the week ending Oct.
+21 from 200,000 in the prior week.

-The data "paint the picture of a very strong U.S. economy," supporting the narrative that the Fed might need to raise rates more, which is negative for gold, said Edward Moya, senior market analyst at OANDA.
+The GDP number and jobless claims numbers "paint the picture of a very strong U.S. economy," and this supports the narrative that the Fed might need to raise rates more, which is negative for gold, said Edward Moya, senior market analyst at OANDA.

-"I am surprised we are not seeing a big move downward in gold.
+"I am surprised we are not seeing a bigger move downward in gold..
 I think there is a realisation that geo-political risks are not going away anytime soon."

-The U.S. dollar rose 0.1%, making gold more expensive for overseas buyers.
+Keeping a leash on gold, the U.S. dollar rose 0.2%, making gold more expensive for overseas buyers.
 USD/

 Gold has gained 9% over the past two weeks as investors sought refuge from the potential fallout of the Israel-Hamas conflict.
 But the lingering prospects of higher interest rates have softened any upside in non-yielding bullion.